Kottiyoor Temple: Significance

 The Kottiyoor Temple is highly revered in Kerala and neighboring areas of adjoining states.
 The legend goes that the shrine is blessed with the divine presence of The Holy Trinity or The Trimurthy (Brahma - Vishnu - Shiva) and the primordial Mother Goddess (Bhagavathy), due to this Kali (the personification of Kali Yuga), has promised Parashurama in the presence of Trimurthy in not entering the premises of the holy shrine.

 Kottiyoor is one of the most sacred shrines of Shakti.
 There are very few shrines in India for Sati Devi among which Kottiyoor is one.
 As it is forbidden to build any permanent structures abiding by religious principles, there are only temporary and simple-looking structures, which resemblance what would look like hermits of sages.
 As there is no sanctum-sanatorium, Sati is worshiped as Shakti in 'Ammarakkalu Thara', a raised platform adjacent to the Swayambhoo linga where Sati Devi immolated herself.
-This is believed to be the temple of the origin of the Shakti Peethas.
+This is believed to be the temple of the origin of the Shakta pithas.
 As it is the confluence of the presence of all the known Hindu Divinities, the place is called Kottiyoor from Koodi and Uuru meaning Meeting Precinct.

 The temple is well known for its old structure and is not renovated so as to not disturb the old customs and traditions of the temple.